 This cute little cafe opened up a few years ago, appropriately, behind the Edgartown Bookstore.
 It’s got a lot of healthy options, including an amazing grain bowl, avocado toast, and plenty of gluten-free baked goods inside the case.
 If you’re looking for a place to read the paper and enjoy a high quality coffee, the patio is very peaceful in the morning.

 Another recent addition to the food scene, this gourmet food shop has prepared salads, tartines, and makings for a picnic meal.
 If you’re renting a house, you can also grab a few pantry items from the market side.
 Overall, a great option for to-go items that can be carried to a nearby beach or scenic location (like the Lighthouse).
+My favorites are the veggie burger on gluten-free bread, and the gluten-free peanut butter or ginger cookie.

 Another clutch spot for nibbles.
 If you’re looking for charcuterie and local cheeses in town, this little shop is it.